John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

 “Come the revolution, we’ll all be eating strawberries and cream!”

 Statements such as this were enough to convince Julie’s co-stars that he was a communist.
-Even as late as her 2004 autobiography, Maureen O’Hara would refer to Julie as
+Even as late as her 2004 autobiography, Maureen O’Hara referred to Julie as:

 “My shortest leading man, an outspoken Communist, and a real sweetheart.”